New Berlin museum confronts fate of Germany's WWII refugees | DW | 20.06.2021

 The Documentation Center is about the flight and expulsion of Germans, but also about the many other people

-The permanent exhibition begins with eyewitness videos and information panels as well as exhibits, and visitors are immersed in the global history of forced migration; up to and including the expulsion of people from Syria and the Muslim Rohingya from predominantly Buddhist Myanmar.
+The permanent exhibition begins with eyewitness videos and information panels as well as exhibits.
+Visitors are immersed in the global history of forced migration, up to and including the expulsion of people from Syria and the Muslim Rohingya from predominantly Buddhist Myanmar.

-The next section guides the visitors through the Nazi era, the Holocaust, and the role of the Allies at the end of WWII before focusing on the fate of the 12.5 million Germans who were expelled from eastern Europe at the end of World War II, often after having lived in those areas for centuries.
+The next section guides the visitors through the Nazi era, the Holocaust and the role of the Allies at the end of World War II before focusing on the fate of the millions of Germans who were expelled from Eastern Europe at the end of the war, often after having lived in those areas for centuries.

 The third section of the center's permanent exhibition puts this in a larger context of millions of other Europeans from Poland and Hungary who made their way westwards to the occupied zones of the four victorious powers.